sevenwhiteclouds/bingehive/README.md

 <div align="center">
   <img src="./src/public/assets/BingeHiveHorizontalLogo.png" alt="logo">

 BingeHive, a dynamic and user-friendly web app designed to be your go-to destination for all things movies and TV shows.
 _A movie or TV show aficionado's heaven._
 </div>

 ## Usage Guide

-BingeHive is currently live at [here](https://bingehive.com).
+BingeHive is currently live [here](https://bingehive.com).
 To get started, simply visit the site and explore around for different movies or TV shows that are available.
 If you already know what you are looking for, there is also a search bar to quickly jump to search for a title.